tusharshahrs/pulumi-home/google-native-py-bigquerydatatransfer/README.md

 # Google Native with BigQuery Data Transfer in Python

-A Google Native stack with a big query data transfer in python
+A Google Native stack with a big query data transfer in python.
+The big query data transfer configuration is created as a data transfer and another job in scheduled queries

 ## Prerequisites